WWII “Hit ‘em HARDER” submarine wreck site confirmed

 |0

-This work, WWII “Hit ‘em HARDER” submarine wreck site confirmed, by 2nd Lt.
-Mary Andom, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, WWII “Hit ‘em HARDER” submarine wreck site confirmed, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT